Huawei Mobile Services: HMS on Android and HarmonyOS

 Huawei Mobile Services on Android goes all the way back to August 2016 as Huawei ID services for phones, basic functionalities for Huawei P9 series.

-However, in May 2019 proved to be a significant change to HMS when Google was prohibited from working with Huawei on any new devices.
+However, in May 2019 proved to be a significant change to HMS when Google was prohibited from working with Huawei on any new devices extending ecosystem for AppGallery store front launched in April 2018, year prior.
 This also included bundling Google's Apps, including Gmail, Maps and YouTube.

 Any new Huawei devices launched after 16 May 2019 were unable to receive updates from Google services and would be considered 'uncertified' meaning Huawei's only solution at the time was to turn HMS into a genuine competitor to Google and incentivize app developers to utilize the platform.

 Huawei officially launched Huawei Mobile Services in China on December 24, 2019, as a beta.
 Huawei expanded Huawei Mobile Services in Europe in February 2020 and other markets in Asia, Latin America, Middle East & Africa, Canada, Mexico followed outside banned US market.

 HMS is available on the Honor 9X Pro, View 30 Pro, Huawei Mate XS.
 HMS is also available, alongside GMS, on many other Huawei models launched before the ban.

 Huawei promised developers it would take, “less than 10 minutes", to port their app over to HMS - to illustrate the ease of portability between Google's Play Store and the HMS AppGallery.

+On January 15, 2020, HMS Core 4.0 (Huawei Mobile Services Core 4.0) was officially launched.
+Huawei announced that at this time, there were already 1.3 million developers and 55,000 applications on board.
+The next day, Huawei held a developer day event in London and invested £20 million to encourage developers in the United Kingdom and Ireland to use HMS.

-On July 15, 2021, Huawei expanded HMS with HarmonyOS support with HMS Core 6.0 for app development with native HAP based apps in all types of devices from smartphones, tablets, smart screens, smartwatches, and car machines.
+On July 15, 2021, Huawei expanded HMS with HarmonyOS support with HMS Core 6.0 for app development with primarily Android apps, alongside limited HAP imperative developed based apps that shares AOSP file system libraries in all types of devices from smartphones, tablets, smart screens, smartwatches, and car machines.
 Including various third-party development frameworks, such as React Native, Cordova, etc.